End Achilles Tendon Pain: Steps to a Pain-Free Stride

 A Ripple Effect: From Heel to Back

-The foot’s alignment has a cascading impact up the kinetic chain of the body.
-Think of your foot as the foundation of a building, e.g., your body.
+The foot’s alignment has a cascading effect up the kinetic chain of the body.
+Think of your foot as the foundation of a building, i.e. your body.
 A slight issue with the Achilles tendon, and it’s a wobble in that foundation, which can travel up the leg and body.
+An Achilles tendon problem can cause an individual to adjust their gait, which can misalign the knees, hips and spine and cause Achilles tendon and back pain.
+Maintaining foot and ankle health is crucial in preventing these issues and supporting the entire kinetic chain.
+It’s a testament to how interconnected our body’s systems are.

 Achilles tendon pain symptoms